- What is a job aid?

 How is a job aid different from job training?

-Unlike job training, job aids are less effective when used to guide employees through lengthy procedures, policies and job overviews that require detailed explanations, live demos, or interactive simulations.
+Since they’re used as more of a quick reference, job aids are less effective when used to guide employees through lengthy procedures, policies and job overviews that require detailed explanations, live demos or face-to-face (synchronous) communication.

-A might include comprehensive learning materials about how to improve prospecting through proper goal-setting and crafting outreach.
+Job training, on the other hand, might include comprehensive learning materials about how to improve prospecting through proper goal-setting and crafting outreach.
 This familiarizes the sales team with what needs to be done and the outcomes that need to be achieved, which may involve standard operating procedures on how to communicate with prospects and craft offers.

 Can job aids replace training?

 Since job aids are driven by situational needs, they shouldn’t be used to replace formal training, which acclimates employees to their overall roles and responsibilities.
 Instead, job aids are helpful tools your employees can use in particular moments of need.